Diabetic embryopathy

 Diabetic embryopathy refers to congenital maldevelopments that are linked to maternal diabetes.
 Prenatal exposure to hyperglycemia can result in spontaneous abortions, perinatal mortality, and malformations.
-Type 1 and Type 2 diabetic pregnancies both increase the risk of diabetes induced teratogenicity.
+Type 1 and Type 2 diabetic pregnancies both increase the risk of diabetes-induced teratogenicity.
 The rate of congenital malformations is similar in Type 1 and 2 mothers because of increased adiposity and the age of women with type 2 diabetes.
 Genetic predisposition and different environmental factors both play a significant role in the development of diabetic embryopathy.
 Metabolic dysfunction in pregnant mothers also increases the risk of fetal malformations.

 Risk factors

 Women with pregestational diabetes are at the highest risk for fetal malformations.
 The risk of congenital malformations in pregestational type 1 diabetes is directly correlated with glucose and glycohemoglobin levels in the blood.
 It is also inversely related to the gestational age at first exposure.
-The comorbidities associated with pregestational type 2 diabetes include advanced maternal age, lipid preroxidation and obesity.
+The comorbidities associated with pregestational type 2 diabetes include advanced maternal age, lipid peroxidation and obesity.
 Overweight women (BMI ≥ 25) who develop gestational diabetes have an intermediate risk for malformations.
 Pregnant women who have gestational diabetes but don't have prediabetic markers experience perinatal outcomes that are similar to women without diabetes.